Onomatopeia: Don't worry Brauno, they usually challenge you to duel first, and they'll leave you alone if you win.

 - In The Luck of the Irish, Kyle tries to trick an evil leprechaun named Seamus McTiernan by betting that he can beat the guy at sports.
 Seamus agrees (being unable to resist a bet) but chooses "traditional Irish sports" like hurling, step-dancing, wrestling, and javelin-throwing.
 Surprisingly, Kyle manages to tie the leprechaun, but Seamus insists that a tie is not "beating" him, so Kyle bets his freedom on a game of basketball.
 Of course, he realizes that he doesn't need the titular luck after all and beats the bad guy.

-"You know, Dick, if I had my way, I'd meet Rommel face to face; him in his tank and me in mine.
+Patton: You know, Dick, if I had my way, I'd meet Rommel face to face; him in his tank and me in mine.
 We'd meet out there somewhere... salute each other, maybe drink a toast, then we'd button up and do battle.
-The winner would decide the outcome of the entire war."
+The winner would decide the outcome of the entire war.

 - Whilst guns and such DO make the occasional appearance, most of the problems in The Fast and the Furious series are solved by car racing... somehow.

 - In the prologue of Knife of Dreams Galad Damodred has dug up a half-forgotten law that gives him the right to Trial by Combat and which, if he wins, should give him command of an army.
-Subverted when some of the officers of said army accuses him of blatant Loophole Abuse and try to arrest him.
+Subverted when some of the officers of said army accuse him of blatant Loophole Abuse and try to arrest him.
 Double-subverted when the Commander is so amused by his cockiness that he lets him proceed as planned.

-- In a bit of a subversion, there is also a tradition of Combat by Champion, but it only applies if both parties agree to it, and the superior force never agrees because their victory is near-assured so they have nothing to gain.
+- Like the The Wheel of Time example, most Westerosi cultures in A Song of Ice and Fire have a tradition of Trial by Combat which can be invoked by any defendant of noble blood.
+No matter how obviously guilty the defendant is, if they (or their appointed champion) wins the trial, all parties are honor-bound to respect the decision.
+In a bit of a subversion, there is also a tradition of Combat by Champion, but it only applies if both parties agree to it, and the superior force never agrees because their victory is near-assured so they have nothing to gain.
 On the one occasion where it's offered by the superior force, the inferior force refuses on the grounds that they can't trust the superior force to honor the agreement.

 - Back when the Upright Citizens Brigade had their own Comedy Central show, a third season episode centered on a small town which solved their disputes with log-rolling contests, from "Peanut Butter vs. Jelly" up to "Good vs. Evil."

-- In the 1970 TV movie "The Challenge" Darren Mc Gavin is a rogue soldier sent onto an island for a one on one guerilla war with an Asian soldier (Mako) to settle a dispute that could otherwise lead to nuclear war.
-Of course both sides cheat like crazy and eventually Mc Gavin decides to let it end in a technical tie.
-A common trope that the combatants decide they are not working for "The Man" anymore
+- In the 1970 Made-for-TV Movie The Challenge, Darren McGavin plays a rogue soldier sent onto an island for a one-on-one guerilla war with an Asian soldier (Mako) to settle a dispute that could otherwise lead to nuclear war.
+Both sides cheat like crazy, and eventually McGavin's character decides to let it end in a technical tie, as both combatants decide they are not working for "The Man" anymore.

-- In another 1970 TV movie ("The Love War") two alien races vie for control of the Earth by sending in a set number of soldiers to a deserted town to fight it out.
-Of course the "bad" aliens cheat their way to victory, dooming the human race
+- In another 1970 made-for-TV movie (The Love War) two alien races vie for control of the Earth by sending in a set number of soldiers to a deserted town to fight it out.
+The "bad" aliens cheat their way to victory, dooming the human race.

 - Changeling: The Lost: The true fae are Reality Warpers so any duel actually does decide everything, Changelings on the other hand are stuck with less powerful versions.